Proposals for new Australian states: Advantages

 A leading factor for the proposal of New Zealand as a state of Australia is the major economic benefits it could bring.
 However, free trade and open borders now appear to be the maximum extent of public acceptance of the proposal.
 There are many family connections between the two nations, with around 500,000 New Zealanders living in Australia and 60,000 Australians living in New Zealand as of 2013.
 Peter Slipper, a former Member of Australia's Parliament, once said, "It's about how can we improve the quality of living for people on both sides of the Tasman" when referring to the proposal.

 Disadvantages

-Concerns have been expressed about the need for a common currency, about changes to the South Pacific Nuclear Free Zone Treaty, and about the retention of the administrative and political recognition of the ancestral rights of the indigenous Maori population under the Treaty of Waitangi.
+Concerns have been expressed about the need for a common currency.

-A number of disparities that could lead to conflict including the current constitutions (written in Australia, unwritten in New Zealand), the status of political rights (constitutionally entrenched in Australia but not in New Zealand).
+A number of disparities that could lead to conflict include the current constitutions (written in Australia, unwritten in New Zealand), and the status of political rights (constitutionally entrenched in Australia but not in New Zealand).
 Some New Zealanders feel they have established a national identity, one which they feel they may lose if they became part of Australia.
 Others argue New Zealand is too far away from the mainland of Australia.